 If you are a teacher, the summer months are a great time to work a second job.
 You might do this for a variety of reasons: perhaps you want to supplement your income, build your resume, travel, or simply keep busy.

 There are many great summer job options for teachers.
+Also consider side hustles that can boost your earnings during the summer, and possibly continue into the school year.
 Read below for information on kinds of jobs to explore, and how to find them.

 Summer Jobs for Teachers

 One of the most popular summer jobs for teachers is tutoring.
 Educators on summer break are ideal candidates for this type of position.
 They can tutor students in their particular subject or age group.
 You can also expand your idea of what a tutor is, based on your subject – for example, music teachers might offer music lessons, and gym teachers might offer personal coaching.

 A wide variety of employers post tutoring jobs.
 Large, nationwide companies like Kaplan and Sylvan Learning offer test prep and academic prep at their many locations around the country and are always looking for experienced staff.
 The best way to find a job with this type of tutoring company is to look for open positions listed on their websites.

 To find a job with a smaller, local company, check out job search sites like Indeed.com or Monster.com.
 You can also look for a local family looking to hire a tutor.
 To do this, check out the classifieds on local newspaper sites.
 Also ask around at your own school to see if any parents are looking for tutors.
 You could also place an ad yourself in the local paper to offer your services as a tutor.